The 2022 NSERC USRA Program.

 - For the Description of the Project in Part II, please be sure to write for non-experts, clearly define abbreviations, limit jargon, and clearly state a scientific rationale and hypothesis.

 - Provide details of all current operating funding for the host lab (i.e. title, agency, amount/year; 1-page maximum with 1 inch margins and 12 point font).
 Details of non-operating grants (e.g. NSERC RTI or CFI) are not required.
 Please enter all number 9's for the grant number for the online application.

-- The deadline for submitting an electronic copy of the full application package to the Life Sciences and Biochemistry Program Office to email@example.com is March 1st, 2021.
+The deadline for submitting an electronic copy of the full application package to the Life Sciences and Biochemistry Program Office to email@example.com is February 25th, 2022 at 3pm.

 The following criteria will be considered when evaluating and ranking the applications:

 - Home institution of student applicant (ie. Queen’s or external).

 - Laboratory/research-related experience and career goals of student applicant.

 - Currently held funding by host lab (i.e. NSERC funding relative to other sources of research-based operating funds).